-And yes, it is a sad reality of life, that violence persists across cultural and class boundary lines.
+And yes, it’s a sad reality of life that violence persists across cultural and class boundary lines.
 But there’s also another kind of implicit, indirect, or silent kind of violence that’s equally harmful.

 - There are people out there who are incapable of feeling empathy or of establishing relationships based on mutual respect.

 - People in a relationship who always put their needs before those of their partner are also very destructive.

 - Selfishness and not knowing how to create a bond through understanding, trust, or respect are without a doubt characteristics that can do a lot of harm from day to day.